Physical Therapist Assistant Program

 This program prepares students for a career in the physical therapy field as a physical therapist assistant.
 The program combines courses in general education and physical therapist assistant technical courses with off campus clinical education learning experiences.
 PTA technical courses must be completed in sequence.
 Students will master selected skills in data collection and interventions commonly used in different physical therapy settings.
 Graduates of the Associate of Applied Science degree program may apply to take the National Physical Therapy Exam (NPTE) for licensure as a physical therapist assistant.

-According to the US Bureau of Labor Statistics, the profession of physical therapist assistant is projected to have a much faster than average growth with a 41% growth from 2014-2024 with 5,470 projected annual openings.
-According to the Illinois Department of Employment Security, the profession of physical therapist assistant is projected to grow 22.29% from 2014-2024.
-Data from the Local Workforce Investment Area provided by the Illinois Department of Employment Security indicates this profession to have a 20.92% growth in Cook County and 30.56% growth in Will County from 2014-2024.
+According to the US Bureau of Labor Statistics, employment of physical therapist assistants is projected to grow 33 percent from 2019 to 2029, much faster than the average for all occupations.
+About 15,100 openings for physical therapist assistants on average, over the decade.
+According to the Illinois Department of Employment Security, the profession of physical therapist assistant is projected to grow 10.22% from 2018-2028 in Illinois.
+Data from the Local Workforce Investment Area provided by the Illinois Department of Employment Security indicates this profession to have a 21.2% growth in Cook County and 19.7% growth in Will County from 2016-2026.

 Physical therapist assistants provide health care services to patients of all ages and health conditions in a variety of settings, including outpatient facilities, hospitals, skilled nursing, extended care, home health, schools, hospice care, industrial/workplace environments, fitness centers and sports training facilities.